OpenACC/openacc-best-practices-guide/06-Loops.markdown

 Notice that I have now explicitly informed the compiler that the innermost loop should be a vector loop, to ensure that the compiler will map the parallelism exactly how I wish.
-I can try different vector lengths to find the optimal value for my accelerator by modifying the `num_gangs` clause.
+I can try different vector lengths to find the optimal value for my accelerator by modifying the `vector_length` clause.
 Below is a graph showing the relative speed-up of varying the vector length compared to the compiler-selected value.